 Boulevard of Broken Dreams (Green Day)

-This FI thing is definitely easier with support and with other (like minded) people.
+It’s good to talk and the journey is definitely easier with other like minded people.
 But there will be times when that’s not available.
 At those points in life, you need to be able to walk alone.
-That’s inner game folks.

 This funny video shows a downtrodden office worker stumbling across the concept of financial independence.